alteroo/firebase-cli/README.md

 # hugo-and-firebase
 docker image running firebase-cli and hugo
-Used in a Gitlab Pipeline for deploying a Hugo site to Firebase
+Used in a Gitlab Pipeline for Deploying a Hugo site to Firebase